spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ![A screenshot showing the VMs automatically registered with Palette. ](/tutorials/edge/clusters_edge_deploy-cluster_edge-hosts.png)

 If the three Edge hosts are not displayed in the Edge hosts tab, the automatic registration failed.
-In this happens, you can manually register hosts by clicking the **Add Edge Hosts** button and pasting the Edge host ID.
+If this happens, you can manually register hosts by clicking the **Add Edge Hosts** button and pasting the Edge host ID.
 Repeat this host registration process for each of the three VMs.
 If you need help, the detailed instructions are available in the [Register Edge Host](/clusters/edge/site-deployment/site-installation/edge-host-registration) guide.
 <br />